Not All Asians are the Same: A Disaggregated Approach to Identifying Anti-Asian Racism in Social Media: Analysis

 \section{Analysis}

-\subsection{Data statistics}
+\subsection{Data Statistics}

-We begin by reporting basic statistics of the processed dataset.
-Applying the trained deep language models results in 59,671 tweets satisfying the condition: (\labelone{} = T) \textsc{And} (\labeltwo{}=T) \textsc{And} (Score $\geq$ .5) (See Table~\ref{tab:codedTab}).
-The average of the toxicity scores of the tweets is 0.67 (i.e., 67 people out of 100 would score the tweets as toxic).
-In the following, we use these tweets to perform analysis.
+Applying the best performed \textsc{RoBERTa} model results in 383,546 tweets satisfying the condition: [\labelone{} = T].
+The average toxicity scores of the tweets is 0.299, which is about 2.4 times larger than that of the counterpart.
+The rest of analyses are based on the use of these machine-labeled anti-Asian tweets.

-Table~\ref{tab:codedTab} reports the breakdown of the number of tweets in each condition based on labels annotated by using the deep language models.
-The bold font in Table 3—59,671—indicates the number of tweets that satisfy the condition we described above.
-Aligned well with our expectation, tweets with the label \labeltwo{} being True and the \perspectiveAPI{} score (toxicity) being $\geq$ 0.5 are categorized into either True/False with an almost 50\% chance.
-This observation supports our decision to take only the tweets with the condition (\labelone{} = T) \textsc{And} (\labeltwo{}=T) \textsc{And} (Score $\geq$ .5) for our following analysis.

-Table~\ref{tab:averagePerspectiveScore} provides more information on the processed dataset including the averaged \perspectiveAPI{} scores for each ethnicity and Asia; the scores of Asia and Korea have the highest scores, followed by Japan, Indonesia, Vietnam, China, India, and Pakistan.